git-assabet/readme-templates/github-readme-markdown-template.md

 - TI Code Composer Studio
 - TI CC3200 SDK
 - The WIFI Credentials for each device must be configured for a local WIFI network.
-See the section: Flash update, WIFI Credentials
+See the section: Updating flash, step: Configure WIFI credentials.
 - In the `.\xively_demo\main.h` file, set the following parameters:
     ```
     #define SSID